louchesprocket/pgnutil/README.md

 ### Output Selectors

 By default, pgnutil will output the full text of the game in response to any search operation.
-The "-s" option may be used to restrict the output to a pipe-separated list of selected fields.
+The "-s" option may be used to restrict the output to a list of selected fields.
 Selected fields may include any PGN tag and should be separated on the command line by commas.

+By default, fields selected by the "-s" option appear on the output separated by the pipe ("|") character.
+If a different output delimiter is desired, this may be set with the "-od" (output-delimiter) option.

+Similarly, values within a field are, by default, separated by commas.
+If a different value delimiter is desired, it may be set with the "-vd" (value-delimiter) option.

+#### Special Output Selectors

 There are several "special" selectors recognized by the "-s" option.
 For example:

 * 	moves: causes pgnutil to output the game's move list
 * 	tags: causes pgnutil to output an alphabetized list of the game's header tags